Eshwar-ui/qr_attendance_system/README.md

 ## Support

-For support, please contact [support-email] or raise an issue in the repository.
+For support, please contact [srirameshwarchandra@gmail.com] or raise an issue in the repository.